 The number of healthcare organizations outsourcing revenue cycle management (RCM) has risen steadily in recent years.
 Black Book Market Research shows over 90% of hospital leaders are considering outsourcing companies.
 This matches findings from Grand View Research showing the U.S. RCM market size is expected to grow by more than 11% in the next seven years.

-The pandemic is also intensifying market growth.
-Up to 75% of healthcare leaders report experiencing adverse revenue cycle impact tied to COVID-19, underscoring the need for hospital revenue cycle transformation.
-Outsourcing RCM to a third party helps cut costs while allowing you to focus on patient care.
+The pandemic has also intensified market growth.
+Up to 75% of healthcare leaders reported experiencing adverse revenue cycle impact tied to COVID-19, underscoring the need for hospital revenue cycle transformation.
+When considering RCM outsourcing benefits, utilizing a third party helps cut costs while allowing you to focus on patient care.

-Here are the top 5 reasons why more providers are exploring outsourcing their revenue cycle.
+Here are the top 5 reasons why more providers are exploring full revenue cycle outsourcing:

 1) Patient Care